muratk3n/thirdwave/en/2019/08/marx.md

 philosophical, who is *somehow* related to the idea of a revolution.
 For people who want to pursue such route, and in this era of image making, his can be a useful image.
-But these paragraphs are not for the flame throwers on the streets, they are for people who should know better.
+But these paragraphs are not for the molotof throwers on the streets, they are for people who should know better.
 Anyone who wants to develop any global understanding of the world such as it is today, you are confronted with an amalgamation of failures, Marxist, libertards, goldcucks,